 Principles on the Role of Judges and Lawyers in relation to Refugees and Migrants

-The ICJ today makes public the final version of its Principles on the Role of Judges and Lawyers in relation to Refugees and Migrants.
+The ICJ has published a set of Principles on the Role of Judges and Lawyers in relation to Refugees and Migrants.

 The Principles were developed by the ICJ on the basis of consultations with senior judges, lawyers, and legal scholars working in the field of international refugee and migration law (including at the 2016 Geneva Forum of Judges & Lawyers), as well consultations with States and other stakeholders on a draft version during the March 2017 Human Rights Council session, and other feedback.

 The Principles seek to help judges and lawyers, as well as legislators and other government officials, better secure human rights and the rule of law in the context of large movements of refugees and migrants.
 They are intended to complement existing relevant legal and other international instruments, including the New York Declaration, as well as the Principles and practical guidance on the protection of the human rights of migrants in vulnerable situations within large and/or mixed movements being developed by the OHCHR.

 The Principles address the role of judges and lawyers in relation to, among other aspects: